v-vedantha/hwdl/README.md

 - extensor (with skip optimizations) : 35335 cycles
 - our custom version (lookahead) : 24940 cycles
 - hardware friendy lookahead : 28820 cycles

+Why not just use a vector pipeline?
+Causes you to need an NxN comparison.
+The idea here is we use the exact same hardware as the single-cycle version but get 20% better performance.